 1. Whey Protein Destabilizes The Gut Microbiota

 Milk consumption especially concentrated sources of certain components found in milk like whey can cause issues for the adult gut flora.
 This is because whey contains many antibacterial compounds like lactoferrin.
 These compounds can cause gastrointestinal problems and stomach upsets.
-This uneasiness of the gut microbiota occurs primarily in the colon and upper part of intestines causing ripple effects throughout the gastrointestinal tract.
+This uneasiness of the gut microbiota occurs primarily in

 2. Can Lead To The Onset Or Aggravation Of Acne Vulgaris